neutrixs/bmkg-radar/README.md

 https://proxy.example.com?url=https%3A%2F%2Fexample.com
 ```

 **Note**: This proxy configuration is entirely optional.
-It’s intended for advanced setups or
+It’s intended for some specific scenarios
-debugging scenarios and is not required for standard usage of the program.
+where a normal fetch to the API may not be possible.